dependabot/elixir-security-advisories/README.md

 Advisory metadata is stored in [YAML] format for [Sobelow], [Dependabot] and other automated tools to consume.

+This is also an [experimental web API] for the database.

 [![Build Status](https://travis-ci.org/dependabot/elixir-security-advisories.svg?branch=master)](https://travis-ci.org/dependabot/elixir-security-advisories)

 ## Directory Structure